History of Belgrade: Capital of independent Serbia

 During the First Serbian Uprising, the Serbian revolutionaries held the city from 8 January 1807 until 1813, when it was retaken by the Ottomans.
 After the Second Serbian Uprising in 1815, Serbia reached semi-independence, which was formally recognized by the Porte in 1830.
 In 1841, Prince Mihailo Obrenović moved the capital from Kragujevac to Belgrade.

 In May 1868, Prince Mihailo was assassinated with his cousin Anka Konstantinović while riding in a carriage through the park of his country residence.

 With the Principality's full independence in 1878, and its transformation into the Kingdom of Serbia in 1882, Belgrade once again became a key city in the Balkans, and developed rapidly.
 Nevertheless, conditions in Serbia as a whole remained those of an overwhelmingly agrarian country, even with the opening of a railway to Niš, Serbia's second city, and in 1900 the capital had only 70,000 inhabitants (at the time Serbia numbered 1.5 million).
 Yet by 1905 the population had grown to more than 80,000, and by the outbreak of World War I in 1914, it had surpassed 100,000 citizens, not counting Zemun which then belonged to Austria-Hungary.
+At the time of independence, Belgrade looked like an Ottoman city, and the city planner Emilijan Josimović stated he wanted to rebuild Belgrade so that "the capital does not retain the form that barbarism gave it".
+Josimović's inspiration for rebuilding Belgrade was Vienna, right down to building grand boulevards inspired by the Ringstrasse.
+Josimović's design replaced the narrow, winding streets with a grid pattern full of wide streets intersected with parks.
+All that is left of Ottoman Belgrade today are one mosque, the citadel, and a fountain with Arabic inscriptions.

 The first-ever projection of motion pictures in the Balkans and Central Europe was held in Belgrade, in June 1896 by Andre Carr, a representative of the Lumière brothers.
 He shot the first motion pictures of Belgrade in the next year; however, they have not been preserved.